-Florist Broke Law in Refusing Service to Gay Couple, Rules Washington Supreme Court
+Florist Broke Law When Refusing Service to Gay Couple, Rules Washington Supreme Court

 By Lynn Thompson